-High coexistence level support means high intra-interference or inter-interference or both.
+High coexistence environment class means high intra-interference or inter-interference or both.
 Hence, operation in the CFP cannot be guarantee.
 The CFP would be preferable for transmission of high QoS traffic in low or non-interference environment.

 Of course, the above table in an initial qualitative approach.
 We need to corroborate with simulations, or analysis.